HeWhoShallNotBeMentioned/FCC-Portfolio_Site/readme.md

 ## Description

 _{This is the second FCC project.
 It introduced me to further Bootstrap techniques such as navbar, anchor tags, buttons, and cards.

-  I would like to enter a search bar for project key words or even a word cloud.}_
+}_

 ## Setup/Installation Requirements

 _{Download the files and open index.html.
-There are CDN's used for Bootstrap so a live internet connection is recommended}_
+There are CDN's used for Bootstrap so a live internet connection is recommended.}_

 ## Known Bugs